 Each trip should bring you closer to a turtle so you can photograph and share with the rest of the world!

 The most graceful elegant creatures the undersea world perhaps has to offer, some growing to over 5 Meters in wingspan length.
 Some areas have cleaning stations where they literally line up and other come to areas on a migratory basis.

 The largest type of shark in the ocean (as far as we know).
 They consume huge amounts of krill and are predatory.
-This allows us to dive or snorkel quite close.
 There are many opportunities to see these magnificent creatures, whether it be from a liveaboard boat or resort.
-However they do tend to be seasonal, and they numbers are dwindling, making it harder for us to spot them.
+However they do tend to be seasonal, and their numbers are dwindling, making it harder for us to spot them.

-Most dives will have a possibility to see a shark or two.
-In this Discovery you will find perhaps a visit to schooling sharks.
+As areas are being decimated by shark fishing it's becoming hard to find areas of breeding sharks.
+Most dives will have the possibility to see a shark or two.
 For example, in the Philippines off the island of Cebu, you can see schooling Hammerhead sharks.

 Have you ever wanted to see something special?
 Here you can search for turtle conservation or shark tagging or perhaps a cruise for Minke Whales.
 Most of the trips listed here will be Liveaboard boats, as the name of the cruise suggests, what is named is the primary focus of the trip.

 Would you like to directly help turtle conservation efforts?
 Yes?
 We all do!